 Scholarly Commons Citation

 Baker, James E., "The National Security Presidency in Constitutional Context: Reflections on Terrorism and the Presidency from the Last Ten Years" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1433.
+1433.